FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 - United Kingdom: Aligns with EU regulations post-Brexit.

-Explicit approvals and harmonized assumptions exist, though formulators should verify specific country requirements due to potential variability.
+Explicit approvals exist in major markets, though formulators should verify specific country regulations due to potential variability.

 Citation hooks: FEMA; EFSA; national authority publications